-The final aspect of the proposed method involves optional specification of subjective effects for incorporation into the analysis.
-When upcoming competitions capture the public's interest, enthusiasts, pundits, and prognosticators may wish to incorporate their opinions about the individual competitors in the prospective $Cth$ strata into the analysis formally.
-Let $Q=n_C-1$, and let $\bm{\phi}=\langle\phi_1,\ldots,\phi_Q\rangle^T$ represent subjective effects specific to the $n_C$ competitors in the prospective $Cth$ strata.
-Our model is parameterized using $Q$ competitor-specific effects which represent the change in log odds of winning associated with moving from a baseline competitor to the $qth$ competitor, $q=1,\ldots,Q$.
+The final aspect of the SB-PCLR method involves optional specification of subjective effects for incorporation into the analysis.
+When upcoming competitions capture the public's interest, enthusiasts, pundits, and prognosticators may wish to incorporate their opinions about the individual competitors in the prospective $C$-th stratum into the analysis formally.
+Let $Q=n_C-1$, and let $\bm{\phi}=\langle\phi_1,\ldots,\phi_Q\rangle^T$ represent subjective effects on the logit scale specific to the $n_C$ competitors in the prospective $C$-th stratum.
+Our model is parameterized using $Q$ competitor-specific effects which represent the change in log odds of winning associated with moving from a baseline competitor to the $q$-th competitor, $q=1,\ldots,Q$.
 This parameterization is similar to the baseline category parameterization for multinomial logistic regression, see e.g. \cite{Agresti2013categorical}.
-While it is possible to incorporate subjective effects into any strata the user wishes, we focus mainly on subjective effects for the prospective $Cth$ strata, i.e. the upcoming competition.
-Figure \ref{fig:effect_schematic} shows a schematic of how effects are conceptualized in the Academy Award case study.
+While it is possible to incorporate subjective effects into any strata the user wishes, we focus solely on subjective effects for the prospective $C$-th stratum, i.e. the upcoming competition.

 Eliciting subjective effects on a relative log odds scale is not intuitive for most people.
 Probability scales are convenient for subjective elicitation \citep{Ohagan2006uncertain}, so we recommend asking users to provide subjective win probabilities for each prospective competitor such that these probabilities sum to one.
-Let $p_c$ represent the $cth$ prior subjective probability such that $0 \leq p_c \leq 1$ and $\sum_{c=1}^{n_C} p_c=1$ for $c=1,\ldots,n_C$.
+Let $p_c$ represent the $c$-th prior subjective probability such that $0 \leq p_c \leq 1$ and $\sum_{c=1}^{n_C} p_c=1$ for $c=1,\ldots,n_C$.
 To obtain $\bm{\phi}$ from these user-specified win probabilities, consider the film $p_{n_C}$ as the baseline,

-and $\phi_q$ measures the shift in log-odds of winning between the baseline competitor and the $qth$ competitor, $q=1,\ldots,Q$.
+and $\phi_q$ measures the shift in log-odds of winning between the baseline competitor and the $q$-th competitor, $q=1,\ldots,Q$.